Updated Overseas Investment Act in effect

-The Overseas Investment (National Interest Test and Other Matters) Amendment Act amends the Overseas Investment Act to better reflect the benefits international investment can bring to New Zealand’s economy, while providing the appropriate regulatory tools to proportionately manage risks to New Zealand’s national interest.
+The Overseas Investment Act has been amended by the Government to better reflect the benefits international investment can bring to New Zealand’s economy, while providing the appropriate regulatory tools to proportionately manage risks to New Zealand’s national interest.

-The scope of what is screened is not proposed to change, but how certain less sensitive assets are screened will.
-The reforms aim to target screening towards more sensitive transactions, which will make it simpler and faster to invest in New Zealand.
+The reforms are designed to target screening towards more sensitive transactions, which will make it simpler and faster to invest in New Zealand.

 Key changes include:

-• consolidating the national interest, benefit to New Zealand, and investor tests into a single test for all assets other than farmland, fishing quota, and residential land (for which the existing consent pathways remain)
+- consolidating the national interest, benefit to New Zealand, and investor tests into a single test for all assets other than farmland, fishing quota, and residential land (for which the existing consent pathways remain).

 Implementing the Amendment Act